ConnectFirst

 That 74% figure may feel high for your operation.
 Maybe it is.
 But here's the thing: most operators only know about calls they heard ring.
 The ones that came in while you were under a unit, in a crawl space, or already on another call?
 You never knew they happened.

 If you have a tracking number with call logs, go look.
-I'd bet the miss rate is higher than you think.
+The miss rate is probably higher than you think.

 The Real Cost Per Missed Call

-WhatConverts analyzed HVAC customer lifetime value and found the average residential HVAC customer is worth approximately $15,340 over their relationship with a contractor.
-That includes repeat service calls, maintenance agreements, and the system replacement that eventually comes for every unit.
+WhatConverts puts the average residential HVAC customer at ~$15,340 over the full relationship -- service calls, maintenance contracts, and the system replacement that eventually comes for every unit.

 Running the Annual Math